 Our solution solves this problem by being aware of when the driver is moving.
 If the car is stopped, calls and messages come through normally.
 However, if the vehicle is in motion, it will stop messages from coming through and distracting the driver until they are stopped again.
 This not only keeps drivers safe on the road, it also can help management and teams adapt to a safer driving standard.
 Messages, for example, can still come through on the phone of a second team member who is sitting in the navigator position, encouraging management to know who to call for urgent updates.
 And any accidental message sending to someone driving has no chance of dangerously distracting them because calls are stopped before they even reach the phone.

 Upgrading your fleet to a mobile workforce doesn’t have to mean more risk for your drivers.
-With Ready Fleet’s Groove feature, you can keep your drivers safe while keeping the rest of the team in the loop.
+With Ready Fleet’s distracted driving features, you can keep your drivers safe while keeping the rest of the team in the loop.
 Drivers will get your messages when they come to a full and complete stop but navigators can still act as a center of team communication.
 Your drivers won’t even be distracted by calls coming from outside contacts like clients or family.
 For more information on how Ready Fleet can help your mobile workforce fleets stay high-tech and safe at the same time, contact us today!